sicamois/amplify-form/README.md

 **Functionalities:**

 - Create a form for any of your [AWS Amplify GraphQL API](https://docs.amplify.aws/lib/graphqlapi/getting-started/q/platform/js/)
+- Create automatically Select fields for your enums
 <!-- - Add files or images, they are automaticcaly uploaded to your [AWS Amplify Storage](https://docs.amplify.aws/lib/storage/getting-started/q/platform/js/)
 - Add relationship between items
 - Display custom field labels